Summaries of the key changes on the next annual European rail timetable which commences on December 14th 2025

 As the national rail operator, ÖBB, is rolling the dice and is also using the December 14th timetable change as an opportunity to introduce a new category of train service to Austria - the InterRegio trains, which will be used on six routes that link multiple cities, towns and ski resorts.

-The German rail national, DB, is using the December 14th timetable update to make a swathe of changes to the national rail timetable.
+The German national rail operator, DB, is using the December 14th timetable update to make a swathe of changes to the national rail timetable.

 They have been captured on this guide